Tropical superelliptic curves: Realizability

 Picking values for the $a_{v_{0},i}$ that satisfy this equation concludes the algorithm for finding the $a_{ij}$.

 \item To obtain the desired points $P_{i}$, we view these trees as describing $\pi$-adic expansions of elements in $K$.
 To be explicit, let $S$ be a set of representatives for the residue field $k$.
 Let $v_{0}$ be an endpoint of $T$, and let $v_{1}$ be the vertex connected to $v_{0}$.
-For every leaf $e$ (with end vertex not equal to $v_{0}$) attached to $v_{1}$, construct a point $P_{e}=c_{e}\pi$, with the $c_{e}\in{S}$ distinct.
+For every leaf edge $e$ (with end vertex not equal to $v_{0}$) attached to $v_{1}$, construct a point $P_{e}=c_{e}\pi$, with the $c_{e}\in{S}$ distinct.
 This might require a finite extension of the residue field $k$, which corresponds to a finite (unramified) extension of $K$.
-For every nonleaf $e_{i}$, take an element $c_{i}\in{S}$ that is not equal to the $c_{e}$.
+For every nonleaf edge $e_{i}$, take an element $c_{i}\in{S}$ that is not equal to the $c_{e}$.
 For such an edge $e_{i}$, consider the connecting vertex $v_{1,i}$.
-For every leaf ${e}$ attached to $v_{1,i}$, find distinct $c_{i,e}\in{S}$ and construct $P_{e}=c_{i}\pi+c_{i,e}\pi^{2}$.
-For every nonleaf $e_{i,j}$ connected to $v_{1,i}$, repeat the procedure and construct elements $c_{i,j}\in{S}$ distinct from the $c_{i,e}$, where $e$ is a leaf.
+For every leaf edge ${e}$ attached to $v_{1,i}$, find distinct $c_{i,e}\in{S}$ and construct $P_{e}=c_{i}\pi+c_{i,e}\pi^{2}$.
+For every nonleaf edge $e_{i,j}$ connected to $v_{1,i}$, repeat the procedure and construct elements $c_{i,j}\in{S}$ distinct from the $c_{i,e}$, where $e$ is a leaf edge.
 We do one more step of the inductive procedure.
 Let $v_{1,i,j}$ be the other vertex connected to $e_{i,j}$.
-For every leaf $e$ attached to $v_{1,i,j}$, find distinct $c_{i,j,e}$ and construct $P_{e}=c_{i}\pi+c_{i,j}\pi^{2}+c_{i,j,e}\pi^{3}$.
-At some point, we reach vertices that only have leaves as neighboring edges.
+For every leaf edge $e$ attached to $v_{1,i,j}$, find distinct $c_{i,j,e}$ and construct $P_{e}=c_{i}\pi+c_{i,j}\pi^{2}+c_{i,j,e}\pi^{3}$.
+At some point, we reach vertices that only have leaf edges as neighboring edges.
 At this point, we stop the procedure and find a set of points $\{P_{e}\}$.
 The tree corresponding to this set of points is $T$.
-On the algebraic side, we can take the canonical semistable $\mathcal{D}$ corresponding to this set (see Section \ref{sepmodel}) and its intersection graph $\Sigma_{\mathcal{D}}$ is $T$ minus the leaves. \end{enumerate} This concludes the realizability part of the theorem.
-The backwards direction is obtained by combining \cite[Theorem~3.1]{tropabelian} and \cite[Chapter 10, Proposition 3.48, Page 526]{liu} for the edge lengths. \end{proof}
+On the algebraic side, we can take the canonical semistable $\mathcal{Y}$ corresponding to this set (see Section \ref{sepmodel}) and its intersection graph $\Sigma_{\mathcal{Y}}$ is $T$ minus the leaf edges. \end{enumerate}